 A new experience is the coffee pouches, a fellow caravan neighbour thinks they are tea bags and it makes a very questionable cup of tea!
 I have to admit I probably would have done the same too, in my half-asleep mood!

 After your starter breakfast then comes the main act!
-Tea/coffee are served to you and you can help yourself to fresh orange and apple juice.
+Tea and coffee is served to you and you can help yourself to fresh orange and apple juice.
 A buffet style set up with traditional German meats and cheeses, olives and different bread.
 Plus there is also eggs, fruit, nuts and cereal options.

 Overall thoughts of Huttenpalast Hotel Berlin